National Shrine of Our Lady of Fatima: The Dedication of the National Shrine

 Ornately decorated wooden doors serve as side entrances.

-The Solemn Dedication Rites of the National Shrine was held in the morning of December 11, 1982.
+The Solemn Dedication Rites of the National Shrine was held on the morning of December 11, 1982.
 It was led by the Apostolic Nuncio to the Philippines, Archbishop Bruno Torpigliani, as the principal consecrator, while Manila Archbishop, Cardinal Jaime Sin, as the main celebrant and homilist of the Eucharistic Celebration.
 Twelve archbishops and bishops from the different parts of the country were the consecrators of the 12 crosses.
 Luciano Guerra, rector of the Sanctuary and Shrine of Our Lady of Fatima in Fatima, Portugal graced the event as representative of the Bishop of Leiria, Alberto Cosme do Amaral.
 The rites of dedication rewarded the rigorous efforts of Izon, the lay leaders, parishioners, devotees, and benefactors in completing the construction of the church, after years of planning and fundraising.